In the Netherlands, Saakashvili vows to 'continue fight'

 The ugly falling out saw Saakashvili stripped of his Ukrainian passport.

-But authorities in the Netherlands said in December that he can apply for a Dutch passport because of his marriage to a Dutch woman.
+But authorities in the Netherlands said in December that he can apply for a Dutch passport because of his marriage to Dutch citizen, Sandra Roelofs.
+The couple also has two sons.

+Supporters of Saakashvili demonstrated in front of the Ukrainian presidency on the day he was deported

 In September, Saakashvili defied the Ukrainian authorities and forced his way back into the conflict-riven country across the border from Poland with the help of supporters.

+The European Commission has already vowed to continue "to follow developments regarding Saakashvili."

+"We expect the rule of law as well as the rights of Saakashvili to be upheld," Commission spokeswoman Maja Kocijancic said.

-He is additionally wanted by authorities in Georgia on charges of abuse in office -- which he also strenuously denies.
+He is also wanted by authorities in Georgia on charges of abuse in office -- which he also strenuously denies.

-Saakashvili is married to Sandra Roelofs from the city of Terneuzen in southwest Netherlands and the couple has two sons.

 He then plans to "go on a tour of Europe" to gain political support for his cause.